Hashem Safieddine: Assassination

+Safieddine was designated a terrorist in May 2017 by the United States Department of State and Saudi Arabia for his leadership role in Hezbollah.
+According to the IDF, there were more than 25 members of Hezbollah's intelligence division inside the command headquarters, including Saeb Ayyash, the air assembly officer in the intelligence division, and Mahmoud Muhammad Shahin, the Hezbollah intelligence division officer in the Syrian branch.

-On the night of 3 October 2024, an Israeli Air Force strike targeted Safieddine at a location in Dahieh, a Beirut suburb and Hezbollah stronghold.
+On the night of 3 October 2024, the Israel Defense Forces (IDF) carried out an airstrike on an underground bunker in Dahieh, a predominantly Shia Muslim suburb in the south of Beirut, Lebanon, where Hezbollah leaders, including Safieddine, had convened in the headquarters of Hezbollah's Intelligence Branch.
 The airstrike targeted an underground bunker at which Hezbollah intelligence chief Hussein Hazimah ("Mortada") was also believed to be located.
 Hezbollah said that they had lost contact with Saffiedine ever since and that he was missing.

 Several days after the attack, his death in the strike was announced by Israeli Defense Minister Yoav Gallant and later Prime Minister Benjamin Netanyahu.
 On 22 October 2024, the IDF confirmed the killings of Safieddine, Hazimah, and other senior Hezbollah members and that his body had been found.
 Hezbollah acknowledged his death the next day.

 Safieddine's remains were secretly buried in a temporary location before his official funeral ceremony in Beirut on 23 February 2025.
 He was buried in Deir Qanoun En Nahr the next day.

+Airstrike

+In the wider context of the latest Israel–Hezbollah war, at least 11 consecutive bombings took place in Dahieh on that occasion, reportedly targeting a meeting taking place in an underground bunker and consisting of several senior Hezbollah officials, including Safieddine and the group's chief of intelligence, Hussein Ali Hazimeh.
+It is unclear how many casualties were caused in the attack.
+The IDF said that the strikes targeted Hezbollah's intelligence headquarters.

+Around 73 tons of bombs were dropped on the bunker by the Israeli Air Force, and the strikes were reportedly larger than the attack that killed Hezbollah secretary-general Hassan Nasrallah on 27 September 2024.
+Footage of the aftermath showed large balls of flame rising from the bunker with thick smoke and flares bursting out.
+The attack emitted loud bangs and caused buildings to shake.